sinanugur/easydecon/docs/troubleshooting.md

 Inspect: Phase 1 progress bars and parameter values.

-Action: start with `filtering_algorithm="quantile"` for iteration, then use permutation selectively.
+Action: use `filtering_algorithm="quantile"` for iteration when you need a fast exploratory shortcut, then return to permutation filtering for standard analyses.

 ## Memory concerns